National parks of Wales: Pembrokeshire Coast

-Brecon Beacons
+Brecon Beacons (Bannau Brycheiniog)

-The last of the three national parks, formed in 1957, the park straddles the divide between rural mid Wales and industrial South Wales.
-It stretches from Llandeilo in the west to Hay-on-Wye in the northeast and Pontypool in the southeast, covering 519 sqmi and encompassing four main regions – the Black Mountain in the west, Fforest Fawr and the Brecon Beacons in the centre, and the confusingly named Black Mountains in the east, where the highest point is Waun Fach 811 metres (2,661 feet).
+The last of the three national parks, formed in 1957 as the Brecon Beacons National Park and retitled to its Welsh name in 2023, the park straddles the divide between rural mid Wales and industrial South Wales.
+It stretches from Llandeilo in the west to Hay-on-Wye in the northeast and Pontypool in the southeast, covering 519 sqmi and encompassing four main regions – the Black Mountain in the west, Fforest Fawr and the Brecon Beacons in the centre, and the Black Mountains in the east, where the highest point is Waun Fach 811 metres (2,661 feet).

 It is formed from sedimentary rocks from the mid Ordovician through to the late Carboniferous though it is the Devonian Old Red Sandstone which is the rock most identified with the park, since it forms the larger part of the different mountain massifs including South Wales' highest point Pen y Fan at 886m.
 Like many other upland national parks it is glacial activity during the Quaternary ice ages which is responsible for many of the well-known landforms.
 The west of the park is also designated as Fforest Fawr Geopark in recognition of its geological interest, and includes Waterfall Country.
 A number of former tramroads and the Monmouthshire and Brecon Canal running down the Usk valley dating from the Industrial Revolution now serve as recreational facilities.

-The Brecon Beacons National Park Authority is a special purpose local authority with wide-ranging responsibilities for the conservation and enhancement of the landscape and the promotion of its enjoyment by the public, and in particular exercises planning functions across the designated area of the park.
+The Bannau Brycheiniog National Park Authority (Brecon Beacons National Park Authority) is a special purpose local authority with wide-ranging responsibilities for the conservation and enhancement of the landscape and the promotion of its enjoyment by the public, and in particular exercises planning functions across the designated area of the park.